miguelraz/miguelraz.github.io/blog/dispatch.md

 ## Multiple Dispatch

  In the previous section, we wanted `f` to have two different behaviours depending on the types (and call it `polymorphic operator overloading`, if we want to bait some Dunning-Krugers on the [god-forsaken orange-site](http://n-gate.com/)).
 But we won't worry about fancy terms - we just want to our programming language tools to able to behave like the `+` we know from primary school.
-If you wanted

-\miguelito{Yeah, for reference, here's what the Julia code looks like:
+\miguelito{OK - I'll take a crack at this.
+Here's what the Julia code looks like:
 ```julia
 abstract type Things end # We'll come back to this line
 struct Foo <: Things end